DarkEggStudio/AgoraMultiChannelSwitch/Android/README.md

 * destroyItem

 **onPageSelected**

-Mute Previous Host Channel
+- Mute Previous Host Channel
-Unsubscribe video and audio
+- Unsubscribe video and audio
-do not leave channel
+- do not leave channel

 **transformPage**

-This is called after the new page is fully displayed, and scrolling is done;
+- This is called after the new page is fully displayed, and scrolling is done;
-So,
-subscribe host's video and audio unMute the current Host Channel
+- subscribe host's video and audio
+- unMute the current Host Channel

 **destroyItem**

-VerticalPageAdapter.destroyItem is called when view is offscreen and released So, leave Channel
+VerticalPageAdapter.destroyItem is called when view is offscreen and released;
+So, leave Channel